Keep up to date with market trends and the latest finance news.

 National Insurance number

-Challenger banks let you apply online or via a mobile app.
-Traditional banks may require an in-branch appointment.
+Challenger banks let you apply entirely via a mobile app, often within minutes.
+Traditional banks may require an in-branch appointment or additional documentation for new businesses.

 The best bank account for a small business depends on your unique needs, such as transaction volume, cash handling and integration with accounting tools.
 Regularly comparing small business banking options ensures you find the most cost-effective and feature-rich solution for your stage of growth.